sparkfun/SparkFun_VL53L1X_Arduino_Library/README.md

 We’ve found the precision of the sensor to be 1mm but the accuracy is around +/-5mm.

+SparkFun labored with love to create this code.
+Feel like supporting open source hardware?
+Buy a [breakout board](https://www.sparkfun.com/products/14667) from SparkFun!

 Library written by Nathan Seidle ([SparkFun](http://www.sparkfun.com)).

 Repository Contents